In this post, we will cover different types of bean scopes in Spring Framework. We will cover different Spring Bean Scopes with their use case.

 </beans>

 Singleton bean is suitable for stateless beans.
-A new instance of prototype bean will be created by Spring container every time a request is made to this bean.
-For example, if we are injecting this bean into another bean, a new instance of this prototype bean will be created every time a request made to the parent bean.
+Spring container will create a new instance of prototype bean every time we make a request for this bean.
+For example, if we are injecting this bean into another bean, it will create a new instance of this prototype bean every time a request made to the parent bean.
+Prototype scope is best suitable for stateful beans.

 public class OrderService {